NathanBeesley/Typescript-Patterns/README.md

 # Typescript-Patterns
-Neat patterns to use in typescript
+Neat patterns to use in typescript.

+This project simply provides patters and does not compile.